MongoDB Hosting: Compare Hosting

 No. MongoDB does not enforce a strict data schema either.

 In MongoDB, data normalization and the overall schema are enforced by the application layer, instead of the data layer.
 However, MongoDB isn't designed to provide a high degree of formal data integrity.
 For that reason, it isn't the best choice for a banking or payment system.

 What is sharding?

-MongoDB provides scalability by being able to shard a database across several computers.
-This simply means that the data is broken up and a bit of it stored on each of several machines.
+MongoDB provides scalability by being able to shard a database.
+This simply means that the data is broken up into pieces, and those pieces are stored on several computers.